lankydan/spring-webflux-and-corda/spring-webflux-and-corda.md

 ```
 com.fasterxml.jackson.databind.ObjectMapper cannot be cast to net.corda.client.jackson.JacksonSupport$PartyObjectMapper
 ```
-From this we can determine that it is simply that our `ObjectMapper` is of the wrong type and actually needs to be the subtype `PartyObjectMapper`.
+From this, we can determine that it is simply that our `ObjectMapper` is of the wrong type and actually needs to be the subtype `PartyObjectMapper`.
 Taking this a bit further we can see that this mapper is found in the `JacksonSupport` class as well.
 Now all there is left to do is create this mapper and use that instead of the default `ObjectMapper`.

 So lets see how to do that:
 ```kotlin